e0404/matRad/CONTRIBUTING.md

 `newVariableName = 42;`

+**Console output and default parameters with MatRad_Config**

+Since matRad 2.10.0, it uses a configuration class `MatRad_Config` to enable setting default parameters and to control the console output.
+The configuration class uses the "Singleton"-programming paradigm, i.e. only one instance of it exists at any time so that the default parameters and the logging mechanism stay consistent while running matRad.
+If you write information to the console, use the respective functions within the class.
+The configuration object can be instantiated at any point in a function by calling ```matRad_cfg = MatRad_Config.instance();```

 **Absolute paths**

-At some points there are issues with relative paths to matRad files which are annoying (e.g. within the unit testing).
+At some points there are issues with relative paths to matRad files which are annoying (e.g., within the unit testing).
 The problems occur when you run certain matRad functionality and are currently not in the matRad root directory.
 To avoid this, we should make sure, that

 - all references to files are absolute paths, which are created at runtime through locating the file that is executing the code (e.g. via `mfilename('fullpath')`).
 Alternatively, `which` could be used.
 - if something needs to be executed within a directory, also use the absolute path to `cd` into the directory.
 But before, use `pwd` to get the users directory and after the execution `cd` back into the directory.

-## Cooperating or planning a bigger project with matRad
+## You want to cooperate with us on some research project?

-If you want to cooperate or plan a bigger project with matRad write us an [email](mailto:contact@matRad.org).
+If you plan a research project that uses matRad and you would like to cooperate do not hesitate to write us an [email](mailto:contact@matRad.org).